audreywl/baclaudio/TR1Reflection.md

 ##Key Questions Feedback:

 **1. Feedback and decisions:**
-.._A.
+  _A.
 Computer Architecture:_
-...._* Is there anything that we have discussed that confuses you?_
+    _* Is there anything that we have discussed that confuses you?_
-...._* What do you consider as the good/bad parts?_
+    _* What do you consider as the good/bad parts?_
-...._* How would you make it better?_
+    _* How would you make it better?_

-....There was little confusion of our basic code architecture and nothing was identified by our peers as a particularly bad coding design move.
+    There was little confusion of our basic code architecture and nothing was identified by our peers as a particularly bad coding design move.
 It was suggested by Paul that we include more attributes in Song so that we have channels to track audio analysis, lyric analysis, tempo, etc. This would allow us to update the visualization portion more succinctly and clearly because we could pull an analyzed potion out of Song rather than pulling a piece of the audio out and then needing to do further analysis to tempo.

-.._B.
+  _B.
 Syncing Text and Audio:_
-...._* Currently we are using LRC files (Line up time steps with stanzas of lyrics)_ ...._* Do you have suggestions of other files or methods we could use?_
+    _* Currently we are using LRC files (Line up time steps with stanzas of lyrics)_ _* Do you have suggestions of other files or methods we could use?_
-...._* We are trying to focus on ease of use and versatility._
+    _* We are trying to focus on ease of use and versatility._

-....Our audience generally were as lost about this as we are - turns out it’s a really hard problem to solve.
+    Our audience generally were as lost about this as we are - turns out it’s a really hard problem to solve.
 Suggestions included using analysis to find instrumental breaks and splitting the lyrics evenly among the rest, linking syllables with beats, and generating our own LRC files ahead of time.
 Paul expressed that we should just use LRC files and “hack it together” in the first iteration of our code, and then try to figure out better syncing later.

-.._C.
+  _C.
 Other questions:_
-...._* Just incase we get through the above topics really quickly we have some more questions for you!_
+    _* Just incase we get through the above topics really quickly we have some more questions for you!_
-...._* Sound sentiment 2X2 (figure in presentation)_
+    _* Sound sentiment 2X2 (figure in presentation)_
-...._* Music sentiment knowledge/tips_
+    _* Music sentiment knowledge/tips_

-....Most people agreed that the way we broke down the sentiments into four quadrants would work, but it was noted that we would be leaving out a wide range of emotions by simplifying it so much.
+    Most people agreed that the way we broke down the sentiments into four quadrants would work, but it was noted that we would be leaving out a wide range of emotions by simplifying it so much.
 Some thought that we shouldn’t even label the emotions at all.
 Claire advised us to consider time signatures because time signatures and their implementation make a big difference to the sound and mood of a piece.
 She also questioned how we plan to determine the key of a song, because we could run into some problems by going note by note because you could find chords that fit into multiple keys.
 People were also curious about how we could validate our findings, and recommended taking a survey to check for people’s emotions while listening to a song and seeing if our findings match.

 **2. Incorporation and Other Questions:**

-..Most of the feedback we got during this review was really helpful and we plan on incorporating it in a few different ways.
+  Most of the feedback we got during this review was really helpful and we plan on incorporating it in a few different ways.
 We will likely directly incorporate Paul’s feedback to break down the Song attributes even further so we can directly access the analysis for audio, lyrics, tempo/bpm, volume, key, etc with respect to time.
 Claire’s music theory feedback regarding different chords will likely be incorporated in our 2nd and 3rd iteration.
 Her advice about time signatures effects on mood was interesting, but is more relevant to orchestral music, so it may not be implemented for this project.
 As for our final validation, we really like the idea of using human response to verify the logic we use for our analysis.
 We will need to put a bit more thought into how we do this-- written recollection of emotions, videos of people’ faces, etc.